JParkinson1991/homebrew-lemp/README.md

 ## Installing

+_Ensure so no previous web servers are installed before using this package_

 The terminal code examples below are denoted by:
 - `#` Comment, no need to run
 - `$` Command prompt, should be executed